 Jellyfish eye

 Some species have a more evolved nervous system and a rudimentary eye.
 In some species the “eye” is very simple and only senses for light.
-In other species, particularly the box jellies, they have a more evolved structure clearly identifiable as an eye, or even a set of multiple eyes, which they use to move toward or away from light and also to navigate around obstacles.
+In other species, particularly the box jellies, they have a more evolved structure clearly identifiable as an eye which they use to move toward or away from light and also to navigate around obstacles.
+Depending on the box jelly species, they have 1-4 eyes, and at least one species has 24 eyes.

 One body hole